Ziggeo/angular2-ziggeo-demo/README.md

+### Ziggeo Angular v2 & v4 implementation
+Currently this demo based on v4 but you can also use the same code with Angular >=2.2.0.
+You can rename `angular2-dev-package.json` to `package.json` and set correct route config in root module.

 #### Installation in your own project
 - Install all dependencies `npm install`
 - For UMD use you can include `ZiggeoModule` from `ziggeo-angular` package directly.<br/>